umbraco/UmbracoDocs/14/umbraco-cms/tutorials/creating-a-property-editor/adding-server-side-validation.md

 Less common use-cases include:

-- Custom content indexing for search.
+- Custom content indexing for search,
-- Server-side conversion of the data that is passed to - and received from - the Property Editor UI.
+- Server-side conversion of the data that is passed to - and received from - the Property Editor UI,
-- ...and more.
+- and more.

 These will be discussed briefly at the end of this article.